⚠️

 What's the difference?

-How to tell them apart
+How to tell documents and templates apart

 For example, take a look at these two files:

-2. Look at the Type column
+2. Look at the Type column.

 Microsoft Word Filename extensions: